 Issuance of undesignated preferred stock.
-As discussed above under "--Preferred Stock," our Board of Directors will have the ability to designate and issue preferred stock with voting or other rights or preferences that could deter hostile takeovers or delay changes in our control or management.
+As discussed above under "-Preferred Stock," our Board of Directors will have the ability to designate and issue preferred stock with voting or other rights or preferences that could deter hostile takeovers or delay changes in our control or management.

 Classified Board.
 Our amended and restated certificate of incorporation provides for a classified board of directors consisting of three classes of directors.
 Directors of each class are chosen for three-year terms upon the expiration of their current terms and each year one class of our directors will be elected by our stockholders, subject to the designation rights set forth in the Stockholders' Agreement.
 The terms of the first, second and third classes will expire at the first, second and third annual meetings following the offering, respectively.
 We believe that classification of our board of directors will help to assure the continuity and stability of our business strategies and policies as determined by our board of directors.
 Additionally, there is no cumulative voting in the election of directors.
 This classified board provision could have the effect of making the replacement of incumbent directors more time consuming and difficult.
-At least two annual meetings of stockholders, instead of one, will generally be required to effect a change in a majority of our board of directors may delay, defer or prevent a tender offer or an attempt to change control of us, even though a stockholder might consider a tender offer or change in control to be in its best interests.
+At least two annual meetings of stockholders, instead of one, will generally be required to effect a change in a majority of our board of directors.
+Thus, the classified board provision could increase the likelihood that incumbent directors will retain their positions.
+The staggered terms of directors may delay, defer or prevent a tender offer or an attempt to change control of us, even though a stockholder might consider a tender offer or change in control to be in its best interests.
 Additionally, for so long as each of Anderson and Great Hill beneficially owns at least 10.0% of outstanding common stock, pursuant to the Stockholders' Agreement, each shall have the right to nominate one director to our board of directors.
 For a description of the Stockholders' Agreement, see "Certain Relationships and Related Party Transactions-Stockholders' Agreements."